 An 'Attachment of earnings' order is sent to the defendant's employer and requires them to deduct payments from the defendant's pay packet and send it to the court.
 This is only appropriate where the defendant is a private individual and is not self-employed.

-A third-party debt order (formerly garnishee) is sent to a third party who holds money belonging to the defendant or owes money to the defendant.
-This is usually applied to the defendant's bank or building society.
+A garnishee order is usually sent to the defendant's bank or building society.
 You can get payment from the defendant's bank account paid straight to you.

 In addition to the three methods outlined above there are two other options that might prove useful.
 These are: